 d) The Clerk to the Panel will inform you in writing of the Panel’s decision.
 The decision is binding and parents have no further right of appeal for the same school in the same school year, unless there has been a significant change in circumstances.

 e) Please note that no places are ‘held back’ for appeals

 f) Parents of learners with a statement of Special Educational Needs have the right to appeal to the SEND Tribunal.

 g) Whilst you are awaiting your appeal it is important that you consider alternative schools (including the one that has been allocated for your child) in case your appeal is unsuccessful.

 h) If you wish to appeal for a school in another Local Authority area, you should contact the Admissions Team in that LA for advice.

-4. Arrangements for admitting students to other year groups, including replacing any students who have left the academy
+4. Arrangements for admitting learners to other year groups, including replacing any learners who have left the academy

 a) Subject to any provisions in TMBC’s co-ordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the AspirePlus Educational Trust will consider all such applications and if the year group applied for has a place available.

 b) If more applications are received than there are places available, the oversubscription criteria in section 2 paragraph b) shall apply.
 Parents whose application is turned down shall be entitled to appeal.

 c) There will be a right of appeal to an Independent Appeal Panel for unsuccessful applicants.